Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 As a result, client-side pooling may be untenable for all but the simplest of deployments.

-The following environment variables can be used to control client-side pooling with the API, Admin App and Sandbox Admin containers:
+The following environment variables can be used to control client-side pooling with the API, and Sandbox Admin containers:

 | Name                                 | Applies To    | Description                                                                                                    |
 | ------------------------------------ | ------------- | -------------------------------------------------------------------------------------------------------------- |